alibaba/bifrostui/packages/bui-core/src/Checkbox/index.en-US.md

 #### Checkbox group

-`CheckboxGroup`and`Checkbox`combination can achieve checkbox grouping, and at this time`Checkbox`it should be passed in`value`attributes.
+The combination of CheckboxGroup and Checkbox can implement a checkbox group, and the Checkbox should be passed with the value attribute.

 ```tsx
 import { Checkbox, CheckboxGroup, Stack } from '@bifrostui/react';